systemsguide/systemsguide.github.io/docs/challenges.md

 ## Facing Challenges

 > Systems are challenged in their self-acceptance, day in and day out, from without and from within.<br/>
-> Here's to look out for in the wild, and what that one internal conflict might just boil down to.
+> Here's what to look out for in the wild, and what that one internal conflict might just boil down to.

 ### Normativity